giantswarm/docs/src/content/ui-api/management-api/overview/index.md

 ---
 linkTitle: Overview
 title: Management API overview
-description: Introduction to the Giant Swarm Management API, the Kubernetes API of the management cluster in your Giant Swarm installation.
+description: Introduction to the Giant Swarm Management API, the Kubernetes API of the Management Cluster in your Giant Swarm installation.
 weight: 10
 menu:
   main: